 Your academic record will be reviewed to determine your eligibility for admission to the university.
 Once it is determined that you are admissible, you will be considered for enrollment in the college of your intended major (read about college enrollment criteria).

-- your academic performance may have been affected by physical, mental or learning environment factors
+- high school performance was adversely affected by physical, mental or learning environment factors

-- you are eligible for organized support services at Ohio State
+- eligible for and will benefit from organized support services at Ohio State

 Admission to the university